sunningilyA7/Central-parity-rate-of-HK-against-RMB-Time-series-analysis-SAS--2018-statistics-computing-hmwork/README.md

 | 78.601        | 1047        | 89.583        | 323         |
 | 78.620        | 1036        | 89.586        | 321         |
 | 78.623        | 1055        | 89.638        | 320         |

+Since the analysis here focuses mainly on time series data, **skewness** and **kurtosis** are usually good measures for evaluating time series data.

+**Skewness** is a statistic that describes the degree of asymmetry in a distribution.
+It is used to measure symmetry in a time series.
+If the skewness is negative, the left side of the mean has more spread than the right side.
+If the skewness is positive, the left side of the mean has less spread than the right side.
+For a **normal distribution** (or strictly symmetrical distribution), skewness equals 0.
+Skewness is the **standardized 3rd central moment** of the distribution (for a normal distribution, skewness = 0).
+If skewness > 0, it indicates a **right-tailed distribution**, and if skewness < 0, it indicates a **left-tailed distribution**.

+When the skewness is greater than 0, the distribution is **right-skewed** with a heavier tail on the right.
+In stock markets, **A-shares** (stock indices) tend to be **left-skewed**, while individual stocks are more often right-skewed.
+In the stock market, stocks with right-skewed returns are often attractive to speculators, as there is a chance of achieving large returns, i.e., "small bets for big gains."
+Therefore, it is advised to avoid these stocks.

+### Kurtosis
+The concept of **kurtosis**: Kurtosis is a measure used to reflect the sharpness or flatness of the peak of a frequency distribution curve.
+Sometimes, two data sets can have the same arithmetic mean, standard deviation, and skewness but differ in the sharpness of their distribution peaks.
+Here, the kurtosis is less than 0.
+The closer the kurtosis is to 0, the more the distribution resembles a **normal distribution**.
+The further from 0 it is, the less the data resembles a normal distribution.
+If the kurtosis is negative, it indicates that the data is more concentrated, with fewer data points on either side.
+If it's positive, the opposite is true.